FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/myblocks/parameter/parameter.rst

 Do not type or run the following myBlock example.
 Its dummy inputs simply illustrate various **parameter types**.
-This myBlock does correctly read the robot battery voltage, but FTC Blocks now offers a **VoltageSensor** Block in the **Sensors** menu.
+This myBlock does correctly read the robot battery voltage, but Blocks now offers a **VoltageSensor** Block in the **Sensors** menu.

 .. figure:: images/a0280-batteryVoltage.png